I Remember

 Sun warmed skin and sparkling water

-still course through my veins.
+course through my veins

-I remember fall days of brilliant leaves,
+I remember fall days with brilliant leaves,

-colors my soul became.
+colors my soul became

-Dry leaves crunched underfoot as I walked to school.
+Dry leaves crunched underfoot as I walked to school

-Books and desk awaited.
+Books and desk awaited

-I shrank back,
+I shrank back

-lingered and lingered.
+lingered and lingered

 Maybe the leaves would absorb me

-and I too could blow away on cool autumn wind,
+and I too could blow away on cool autumn wind

-a far more noble pursuit than school.
+a far more noble pursuit than school

-I remember the first, single snowflake I ever saw.
+I remember the first single snowflake I ever saw

-Four years I’d been on Planet Earth.
+Only four years had I been on Planet Earth

 My eyes could see back then